jethornton/flexgui/docs/source/labels.rst

 	motion_type_lb, tool_offset_lb, feedrate_lb
 	optional_stop_lb, file_lb, paused_lb

 .. note:: You don't have to use all the labels; use only as many as you need.
-Fewer also has the benefit of running faster.

 Axis Status
 -----------